Ecole-des-Nouvelles-Images/2025-Arcade-2D-Bomb-Will-Blow/README.md

 ## Introduction
 Bomb Will Blow is a 2D plateformer combining racing and versus in a vertical run.
-This project was created by 4 students for a school project in only 5 weeks The development process included a preproduction (1 week), production (3 weeks) and a postproduction (1 week).
+This project was created by 4 students for a school project in 5 weeks.
+The development process included a preproduction (1 week), production (3 weeks) and a postproduction (1 week).

 ---